What Type Of Cell Is Osmosis Jones

 How the "City" of the Body Works

 The interaction between Jones and the other cells in the movie also highlights the importance of cell-to-cell communication.
-In biology, this happens through cytokines—chemical signals that cells release to tell other cells where the danger is.
+But in biology, this happens through cytokines—chemical signals that cells release to tell other cells where the danger is.
 When Jones calls for backup, he is essentially simulating the release of these chemical signals to recruit more leukocytes to the site of the infection.

 The Antagonist: Thrax and the Nature of Pathogens